A place to share your Y story

 Not only has the Y given Misty better health and inches lost, but a place to watch her daughter grow in confidence.
 Because of the generous donations made to the Y for All Annual Campaign, Misty was able to enroll her daughter in the Tiger Sharks Swim team.
 It was her involvement with the team that Misty began to notice positive changes in Liberty.

 “Thank you so much!
 You’ve helped a crazy, hectic life find peace and grounding.”

-As a personal trainer and fitness instructor with the Y as well as being a professor for IU Priscilla Barnes knows how to move you.
-With all of her training she knows exactly what to do to make her class participants move faster, jump higher, sweat more, and love doing it.
+As a personal trainer and fitness instructor with the Y, in addition to being a professor for IU, Priscilla Barnes knows how to move you.
+With all of her training, she knows exactly what to do to make her class participants move faster, jump higher, sweat more, and love doing it.

 "Our organization is very blessed to have amazing instructors and participants that want to do better and be better – mind, body, and spirit.
 I want to be a part of this experience every chance I can get!"

 Shari Smith knew something had changed with her body.
 Doctors weren’t so sure she was right.
 After multiple doctor visits, tests, placebos, and mislabeled diagnoses, Shari finally learned what had been affecting her body for so long: cancer.
 Small lymphocytic lymphoma had formed in a number of her lymph nodes, creating bone pain, weakened strength and a 17 ½ centimeter mass sitting on the nerve bundle that supplied the left leg the nerve stimulation required for everyday walking.